chriskrycho/v5.chriskrycho.com/site/journal/Ember Template Imports/Part 2.md

 </p>
 ```

-Then we would end up with this very weird usage:
+Then we would end up with this surprising usage:

 ```handlebars
 ---